-Historical Reference: Contemporary and Historical 3-Dimensional structures as models for design reference

-Health and Safety: Students must be made aware of the safety issues involved in working with art materials and techniques for this course work, including proper use, storage, and disposal.
+Historical Reference: Contemporary and Historical 3-Dimensional structures as models for design reference.
+Health and Safety: Students must be instructed regarding all health and safety issues involved in working with the materials, tools, and techniques for this course, including proper use, storage, and disposal.